 Are Alliums Deer Resistant

-Alliums are one of the few plants that are almost guaranteed to be ignored by deer in the garden.
-The edible and ornamental types both contain sulfur compounds that make them very smelly and unpalatable to browsing deer.
+Alliums are one of the few garden plants that deer reliably avoid.
+The edible and ornamental types both contain sulfur compounds that make them pungent and unpalatable to browsing deer.
 Ornamental alliums contain far lower levels of these compounds, so they will not make your garden smell like an onion patch.
 In fact, many varieties have a pleasantly fragrant bloom.

 allium-alliyum-on-cutting-board.jpg